|Use these tools to enrich your learning experience!|

 Diabetes is a progressive disease process influencing fuel metabolism by the body .
 Carbohydrate, protein, and fat metabolism are altered when insulin, the mediator of fuel, is not available.
 Insulin deficiency can result from defects in insulin secretion and/or diminished tissue response to insulin.
 The result of this defect in insulin secretion and/or insulin resistance is hyperglycemia .
 The chronic metabolic dysregulation associated with diabetes can result in long-standing damage to various organs, including the eyes, kidneys, nerves, heart, and blood vessels .

 The scope of the diabetes problem is vast and diverse, particularly among geographical regions.
 In 2010, the prevalence of diabetes in the United States varied from 6.1% in Vermont to 11.7% in Mississippi .
 Genetics, race, age, and lifestyle significantly influence the onset and progression of the disease process .
 Although all races and ethnicities can develop diabetes, the prevalence is greatest among persons of Native American and Hispanic heritage.
-The prevalence of diabetes, both diagnosed and undiagnosed, is 13% in Mexican American men and 14.5% in Mexican American women, compared to an overall national rate of 8.2% in adults [2,30].
-However, Native Americans/Alaska Natives present the greatest risk for the development of type 2 diabetes; their risk is more than 2 times greater than that of white Americans.
-It is estimated that approximately 15% of Native Americans/Alaska Natives older than 20 years of age have type 2 diabetes .
+The prevalence of diabetes, both diagnosed and undiagnosed, is 12.8% in Hispanic adults, with the highest rate among Puerto Ricans (14.8%) .
+However, Native Americans/Alaska Natives present the greatest risk for the development of type 2 diabetes; their risk is more than two times greater than that of white Americans.
+It is estimated that approximately 15.9% of Native Americans/Alaska Natives older than 20 years of age have type 2 diabetes .
 The highest prevalence of diabetes in the United States is observed in Native Americans in southern Arizona, where an estimated 27.8% of the population has the disease .

 Other racial/ethnic groups are also at increased risk for developing diabetes, including non-Hispanic blacks.
-The incidence of diabetes is estimated to be 11.4% among non-Hispanic blacks 20 years of age or older, a rate more than 1.5 times that for non-Hispanic whites .
+The incidence of diabetes is estimated to be 13.2% among non-Hispanic blacks 20 years of age or older, a rate nearly two times that for non-Hispanic whites (7.6%) .

 The most rapid increase in diabetes prevalence in the last decade has been among adolescents.
 Historically, children and adolescents with hyperglycemia have been diagnosed with type 1 diabetes, an autoimmune disease that results in the body being unable to produce adequate amounts of insulin.
 However, it is now estimated that as many as 45% of juvenile-onset cases of diabetes are type 2 .
 Furthermore, it has been predicted that children born in this millennium will have a 1 in 3 chance of developing diabetes in their lifetime; among high-risk ethnic groups, the estimate is as high as 1 in 2 .